 In really severe cases, you may need one or more of your teeth removed.
 Dentists do this when overcrowding is the cause of your overlapping teeth.
 Surgically reshaping your jaw —using wires, plates and screws — is another option.

 Fixing Overlapping Teeth with Invisalign

-Do you have any questions about the overlapping teeth treatment fix using invisalign in Yonkers?
-Would you like to schedule an appointment with the best Invisalign doctor in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our dental clinic for consultation with the overlapping teeth specialist.
+Do you have any questions about the overlapping teeth treatment fix using Invisalign?
+Would you like to schedule an appointment with the best Invisalign doctor of Park Avenue Smiles?
+Please contact our dentistry clinic for consultation with the overlapping teeth specialist.